 About Our NCI Designation

-The Cancer Therapy & Research Center of South Texas, now known as UT Health San Antonio Cancer Center, is the region’s only National Cancer Institute (NCI) designated cancer center.
+Mays Cancer Center, the newly named center at UT Health San Antonio MD Anderson Cancer Center, is the region’s only National Cancer Institute (NCI) designated cancer center.
 Our unique integration of state-of-the-art clinical care and breakthrough research, along with our comprehensive approach to cancer awareness, prevention and education make us Texas’ greatest asset in the battle against cancer.

 What does National Cancer Institute (NCI) designation mean?